raffazizzi/wartime-diamondback/_texts/tillis-in_the_spirit_and_the_flesh_002.md

 ---
 layout: mei
 title: In the Spirit and the Flesh for Jazz Trio and Orchestra, II.
-Ev'ry Time I Feel the Spriit
+Ev'ry Time I Feel the Spirit
 author: Tillis, Frederick
 permalink: /tillis-in-the-spirit-and-the-flesh-2/
 document: tillis_in_the_spirit_and_the_flesh_002.mei